lausek/lausek.github.io/about.md

 ---

 **At day:**
-Losing my last nerves for Windows 8, SAP/ABAP
+Losing my last nerves for Windows 8 (and 10), SAP/ABAP

 **At night:**
 Making my Debian work, write some PHP/Java/Rust